danieljsimon33/portfolio-project/README.md

 Additionally, I began learning how to use Git and GitHub using this project.

 Stuff I learned during this course:

 - User authentication
-  - Logging in and out, utilizing a
+  - Logging in and out, making authenticated requests to the backend
 - Using databases
 - HTTP requests
   - API calls